Pttn/rieMiner/README.md

 ./rieMiner /home/user/rieMiner/rieMiner.conf
 ```

-### Benchmark Mode options
+#### Benchmark and Search Modes options

-* BenchmarkDifficulty : sets the testing difficulty (must be from 265 to 32767).
+* Difficulty: for Benchmark and Search Modes, sets the difficulty (must be from 265 to 32767).
 Default: 1600;
+* BenchmarkBlockInterval: for Benchmark Mode, sets the time between blocks in s.
+Default: 150;
-* BenchmarkTimeLimit : sets the testing duration in s.
+* BenchmarkTimeLimit: for Benchmark Mode, sets the testing duration in s.
 0 for no time limit.
 Default: 0;
-* Benchmark2tupleCountLimit : stops testing after finding this number of 2-tuples.
+* Benchmark2tupleCountLimit: for Benchmark Mode, stops testing after finding this number of 2-tuples.
 0 for no limit.
 Default: 50000;
-* TuplesFile : write tuples of at least length TupleLengthMin to the given file.
+* TuplesFile: for Search Mode, write tuples of at least length TupleLengthMin to the given file.
 Default: None (special value that disables this feature).

-### Advanced/Tweaking/Dev options
+#### Advanced/Tweaking/Dev options

 They can be useful to get better performance depending on your computer.

 * EnableAVX2 : by default, AVX2 is disabled, as it may increase the power consumption more than the performance improvements.
 If your processor supports AVX2, you can choose to take advantage of this instruction set if you wish by setting this option to `Yes`.
 Do your own testing to find out if it is worth it.
 AVX2 is known to degrade performance for AMD Ryzens and similar before Zen2 (e. g.
-1800X, 1950X, 2700X) and should be left disabled in these cases ;
+1800X, 1950X, 2700X) and should be left disabled in these cases;
 * SieveBits : size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4 MiB.
 Choose this so that SieveWorkers*2^SieveBits fits in your L3 cache.
 Default: 25;
 * SieveWorkers : the number of threads to use for sieving.
 Increasing it may solve some CPU underuse problems, but will use more memory.
 0 for choosing automatically based on number of Threads and PrimeTableLimit.
 Default: 0.